Fleet Air Arm History

 From the early pioneering experiments of intrepid Naval Aviators in wood and fabric bi-planes, hurling themselves from temporary structures on the upper decks of warships, to the challenging demands of modern warfare, the men and aircraft of the Royal Navy’s Air Arm and their courageous, can-do attitude have become legendary.
 The history of Naval aviation is one of the most remarkable stories of the past hundred years.
 The ability to rise above the sea and look over the horizon, to stay airborne for long periods and to carry crew and weapons was to be a turning point in Naval thinking and the genesis of an exponential development in technology that was to radically shape history.

-Although the term Fleet Air Arm did not actually come into being until 1924, the first Naval aviator completed his flying training in 1910 and the first launch from a Royal Navy battleship was achieved by January of 1912.
+Although the term Fleet Air Arm did not actually come into being until 1924, the Admiralty was investigating kites and ballons for spotting as early as 1903, the first Naval aviator completed his flying training in 1910 and the first launch from a Royal Navy battleship was achieved by January of 1912.
 From those early formative years of Naval aviation to current operations in Afghanistan and Iraq, Naval personnel and aircraft have played a leading role.

 The timeline below is continually being updated and supplemented with photographs, official reports and first-hand accounts.
 It is not intended to be a definitive history of the Fleet Air Arm, more a series of snapshots covering some of the key events in the history of Naval Aviation.
 Please contact us if you have images or items which you believe should go onto the timeline.